 The Akshardham Temple complex (also known as AT complex) was constructed by the Bochasanwari Shri Akshar Purushottam Swaminarayan Sanstha (BAPS) in the year 2005.
 The BAPS is a subgroup of the Swaminarayan movement lead by Bhagwan Swaminarayan as a part of the Bhakti traditions.
 Swaminarayan, having born in a brahmin family in a small village near Ayodhya during the 18th Century, took to spiritual pilgrimage at a very young age.
 He spearheaded a socio-spiritual revolution and was even named ‘Neelkanth’.
 His travels had ended in Gujarat where he had succeeded Ramananda Swamy as the spiritual heir.

-The BAPS has established several temples in many countries across the world and are said to have over a million followers from around the globe.
+The BAPS has established several temples in many countries across the world and is said to have over a million followers from around the globe.
 Male celibates called the ‘swamys’ form the backbone of the organization.
 Only University graduates over the age of 21 are accepted into the organization.
 The Delhi AT complex is modeled based on another AT complex at Gandhinagar on a larger scale.

 The Akshardham Temple Complex and its features:

 Situated in the banks of river Yamuna, the construction of this temple had created a public controversy concerning the ecological sensitivity of the location.
 Eventually, the support for the ruling political parties and the Supreme Court’s decision of the Temple being legally constructed enabled the AT complex to be opened in November 2005.
 It is closely situated to Noida, an industrial development area that has now evolved as a part of Delhi suburb and jhuggi-jhopri slum, an area whose residents had been resettled for the purpose of beautification of the city.